khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 He \pbuh used to recite _al-Fātiḥah_ and two _sūrahs_ in the first two _rakʿahs_, making the first one longer than the second.[^209]

-Sometimes he \pbuh would make lengthen it to the extent that the _Ẓuhr_ prayer would have started, and someone could go to a plain (_al-Baqī_), fulfill his need, [come back to his place,] make his ablution, and then come (to the mosque) while the Messenger of Allāh \pbuh was still in the first _rakʿah_; it was that long.[^210] Also, they used to think that he did it so that the people could catch the first _rakʿah_.[^211]
+Sometimes he \pbuh would make lengthen it to the extent that the _Ẓuhr_ prayer would have started, and someone could go to a plain (_al-Baqī_), fulfill his need, [come back to his place,] make his ablution, and then come (to the mosque) while the Messenger of Allāh \pbuh was still in the first _rakʿah_; it was that long.[^210] Also, they used to think that he \pbuh did it so that the people could catch the first _rakʿah_.[^211]

 He \pbuh used to recite in each of these two _rakʿah_ about thirty _āyāt_, such as _al-Fātiḥah_ followed by _al-Sajdah_ (Quran, 32).[^212]